by Andrew Hadro

 Don’t get hung up on the number.
 Young students are often taught that stronger reeds/higher numbers are better.
 This may help to encourage students to develop strong embouchures, but it is not relevant after learning the basics.
 A reed must match your set-up and needs (embouchure, mouthpiece, style etc).
 Do not worry about the number, just find what fits you.
 Larger tip openings, or shorter facing lengths on a mouthpiece will require softer reeds.
 And vice-versa.

-Don’t always blame the reed first.
+Don’t always blame the reed.
 Not all reed’s are perfect.
 No one will claim they are.
 It is an organic product and even though the reeds are machined to a precision of thousandths of a millimeter they are subject to natural variation.
 However if you notice a sudden change in ALL of your reeds, logic dictates it may not be the reed.
 Make sure your mouthpiece isn’t damaged or worn out, and that your saxophone is not leaking.
 Different sized rooms, weather or climate can drastically effect reeds as well.

 Don’t be afraid to change – try harder and softer.
 You may use a certain brand of reeds for several years at the same strength.
 You may then notice that all of the reed’s suddenly don’t work.
 Consider that there are hundreds, if not thousands of constantly changing variables that affect your set up.
 If your selection of reed’s in a box is diminishing try a half strength softer or harder.
 Your strength preference may simply have changed!
 It happens more often than you would think.